 Under our Corporate Governance Guidelines, the non-management directors must meet in executive session without management at least quarterly.
 The Chair of the Board presides over executive sessions of the non-management directors.
 If the non-management directors include directors who are not independent under the NYSE listing standards, our Corporate Governance Guidelines require the independent directors to meet separately in executive session at least once a year.
-There were five executive sessions of the non-management directors in 2023.
-Throughout 2023, all of our non-management directors were independent under the NYSE listing standards and our Director Independence Standards.
+There were five executive sessions of the non-management directors were independent under the NYSE listing standards and our Director Independence Standards.
 Accordingly, the five meetings of our non-management directors in 2023 also constituted meetings of our independent directors.